eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     writer = dds_create_writer (participant, topic, NULL, NULL);

-When Cyclone DDS discovers readers and writers sharing the same data type and topic name, it connects them without the application involvement.
-In order to write data only when a data readers appears, a rendez-vous pattern is required.
-Such pattern can be implemented by
+When Cyclone DDS discovers readers and writers sharing the same data type and topic name, it connects them without the application's involvement.
+A rendezvous pattern is required to write data only when a DataReader appears.
+Such a pattern can be implemented by
 either:

-*  Waiting for the publication/subscription matched events, where the Publisher waits and blocks the writing-thread until the appropriate publication matched event is raised, or
+*  Waiting for the publication/subscription matched events, where the Publisher waits and blocks the writing thread until the appropriate publication matched event is raised, or
-*  Regularly, polls the publication matching status.
-This is the preferred option we implement in this example.
+*  Regularly polls the publication matching status.
+This is the the preferred option we implement in this example.
 The following line of code instructs Cyclone DDS to listen on the DDS\_PUBLICATION\_MATCHED\_STATUS: